container-job-runner/cjr/README.md

 - hostPort: 20
   containerPort: 2020
 ```
-**WARNING**: A stack with open ports does not allow for multiple containers to be run simultaneously.
-Therefore, only 1 job can be run at a time, and the shell command cannot be used if a job is running.
+**WARNING**: Due to port collisions, it is not possible to run multiple containers for a stack with open ports.
+If you configure ports then only only 1 job can be run at a time, and the shell and $ commands cannot be used simultaneously.

 ### `resources` (optional)
 Allows you to limit the resources that each container can use